Traffic management

 School speed zones help slow traffic near schools and increase driver awareness of children.
 This helps keep children safe from danger when they are arriving and leaving school.

-Let us know if you are on a Board of Trustee and want your school considered for a new speed zone site or upgrades to existing speed limits.
+Let us know if you are on a Board of Trustees and want your school considered for a new speed zone site or upgrades to existing speed limits.

 Schools can let us know if they have a special event or a teacher only day and want their school zone programme changed.